openstack/charm-deployment-guide/deploy-guide/source/placement-charm-upgrade-to-train.rst

    juju add-relation placement nova-cloud-controller

-List endpoints and ensure placement endpoints are now listening on the new placment IP address.
+List endpoints and ensure placement endpoints are now listening on the new placement IP address.
 Follow this up by resuming nova-cloud-controller:

 .. code-block:: none